- Parents Home

 - lose weight

 Doctors use a blood test that measures the amount of sugar (glucose) in the blood.
 High blood sugars show that a child has diabetes.
 Then, the doctor will do more blood tests to find out what type it is.

 Kids with type 1 diabetes often go to a pediatric endocrinologist.
 This kind of doctor finds and treats problems affecting hormones, like diabetes.

 How Is Type 1 Diabetes Treated?

-eat a healthy, balanced diet with accurate carbohydrate counts
+- eat a healthy, balanced diet that includes counting carbohydrates

-Following the treatment plan helps kids stay healthy, but treating diabetes isn't
+Following the diabetes care plan helps kids stay healthy, now and into the future.